lino-framework/lino/docs/about/index.rst

 a DOS-based framework for writing database applications for small enterprises.
 Lino is a successor for TIM.
-TIM is over 15 years old, but Luc continues to live from maintaining it and giving support to its users.
+TIM is over 15 years old, but Luc continues to live from maintaining it and giving professional support to its users.
 TIM users have relatively wide-spread profiles, ranging from the independant craftsman who writes 50 invoices per year to the government agency with 30 users and hundreds of documents per day.